-- d.
-Science Education for peace and sustainable development - a.
-Science Education for Employability skills- life skills, soft skills and survival skills - Scientific and technological literacy leading to innovations and creativity in Science, new trends in research
+- a.
+Science Education for Employability skills- life skills, soft skills and survival skills - b.
+Scientific and technological literacy leading to innovations and creativity in Science, new trends in research

 (Students collect information from books and internet resources for discussion in reflection session.)